tars/tars/docs/en/tasks-and-watchers.md

 tars/tasks/html/minify-html.js
 ```

 And you need to use your own `minify-html.js`.
-So, you have to create folder `html` inside `user-tasks` and create file `minify-html.js` there (repeat file structure of built-in task):
+So, you have to create folder `html` inside `user-tasks` and create file `minify-html.js` there (repeat file structure of built-in task and use the same name of a task):

 ```
 tars/user-tasks/html/minify-html.js